weikailin/cs6222/README.md

 ### Final exam

-The time is the same as [UVA schedule](https://registrar.virginia.edu/exam-schedule-fall-2024).
+The time is the same as [UVA schedule](https://registrar.virginia.edu/exam-schedule-fall-2024): Monday, December 16, 2024 9:00AM-12:00PM
+(Potential alternative: Monday, December 9)

 This will be in person and written one.
 No collaboration is permitted on the exams.